 From Key Stage 4 a combination of Entry Level, GCSE and Functional Skills qualifications are available, tailored according to individual need and aptitude.

-Within the Further Education Department the focus on preparing students for life intensifies.
+Within the Sixth Form the focus on preparing students for life intensifies.
 Through the Foundation Learning programme, incorporating Functional Skills, students have the opportunity to choose from a variety of learning pathways and to experience different vocational and enterprise opportunities, supported by dedicated projects for horticulture, catering and horse care. .
 Throughout, the focus remains keenly upon developing the life and work-related skills vital to future independence and self-sufficiency.

 Learning experiences are enriched for all through the range of offsite visits and opportunities that are available to support the curriculum, including some residential experiences; there is also a range of extended day activities on offer to students during lunchtimes and in the evening.